mythemebox/ionic-uber-clone/README.md

 # Ionic Taxi Booking Script

-This is an official documentation for our taxi booking script.
+This is an official documentation for our [Ionic Firebase Taxi booking script](https://codesundar.com/downloads/ionic-uber-clone-complete-taxi-app-ionic/).

 ### Before Starting